EirikurJonsson/pythontime/README.md

 This was the last and final of the visualization.
 Here is the candlestick graph.
 I added some try and except, only because of the importance of pasring the Date column.
 Here is an example of the candlestick.

 ![Candlestick graph](https://github.com/EirikurJonsson/pythontime/blob/master/fig4.png)

+## Forecasting

+I started a python script for forecasting but have found it lacking in resources.
+There is a book for R called Forecasting Principals and Practices (https://otexts.com/fpp2/).
+It does have its own R package, so I think when the first python script is ready I will move over to R for additional forecasting methods.